Recurrent Aphthous Stomatitis

 View Patient Education

 Recurrent aphthous stomatitis (RAS) is a common condition in which round or ovoid painful ulcers recur on the oral mucosa.
 Etiology is unclear.
 Diagnosis is clinical.
-Treatment is symptomatic and most often includes topical corticosteroids.
+Treatment is symptomatic and most often includes topical glucocorticoids.

 (See also Stomatitis and Evaluation of the Dental Patient.)